xcorat/araliya-cafe/docs/preliminary-thoughts.md

 ## Opportunities ##

+### Socio-political and cultural opennings

-How politics, social and cultural dynamics can be leveraged into building a counter-culter
+How politics, social and cultural dynamics can be leveraged into building a counter-culter.

+### Economic

+The econimic value of the space is mainly through it's function as a hackerspace for new creative talents in crypto/blockchain arena.
+If people come work together, make new cool projects, VCs can come and invest in these projects or hire people, providing value for these investors.